-Historical records such as diaries of 19th century explorers demonstrated that many waterways in the valleys of the Southwest were scarcely if it all incised or were only locally entrenched before the present cycle of entrenchment began in approximately the latter half of the 19th century (Hastings, 1959; Malde and Scott, 1977).
+Historical records such as diaries of 19th century explorers demonstrated that most waterways in the valleys of the Southwest were scarcely if it all incised by riparian channels before the present cycle of entrenchment began in approximately the latter half of the 19th century (Hastings, 1959; Malde and Scott, 1977).
 There were however scattered local washes and arroyos as indicated by the records of Bartlett (1854) for southern Arizona.